 In line with this mission, CCA is pleased to partner with Elizabeth Jacobson, the fifth Poet Laureate of Santa Fe, for poetry workshops and readings.

-Intimate Immersion Poetry Workshop with Elizabeth Jacobson: October 2, 9, 16 & 23, Thursdays, 4:30 – 6:30
+Intimate Immersion Poetry Workshop with Elizabeth Jacobson: May 14, 21, 28 & June 4, Thursdays, 4:30 – 6:30

-Class size limited to 8 Participants
+Class size limited to 8 participants

-This is an intimate, focused immersion to reinforce the writing practice and foster the evolution of new poems.
+immersion to reinforce the writing practice and foster the evolution of new poems.

-Tuition (for all four in-person sessions): $250.
 No class fees can be refunded after two weeks prior to start date.

 Elizabeth Jacobson was the fifth Poet Laureate of Santa Fe, New Mexico and an Academy of